platformsh/template-builder/templates/xwiki/files/README.md

 >
 > After the project has been initialized, make sure to [increase the size of your application containers on development environments](https://platform.sh/blog/2019/supersize-app-containers-in-your-dev-environments/) as well.

-*Make sure you turn on large app env or it won't work on dev envs*

 ## References